Boltzmann Distribution on "Short" Integer Partitions with Power Parts: Limit Laws and Sampling: Strict power partitions

 \subsection{Calibration of the parameters}

-To analyse the Boltzmann distribution under various limit regimes, it is convenient to re-parameterize it via the \emph{hyper-parameters} The conditions \eqref{braket} can be viewed as a set of equations on the parameters $z_1$ and $z_2$ (cf.\ \eqref{braket0}).
-According to Corollary \ref{cor:unique}, solution to \eqref{braket} is unique, if it exists.
-The following lemma gives an asymptotic representation of the roots $z_1$ and $z_2$ in terms of $\langle N\rangle$ and $\langle M\rangle$ as $\langle N\rangle\to\infty$ and under a suitable growth condition on $\langle M\rangle$. \begin{assumption} Suppose that $\langle M\rangle^{-1}=O(1)$ (that is, $\langle M\rangle$ is bounded away from zero) and
+To analyze the Boltzmann distribution under various limit regimes, it is convenient to re-parameterize it via the \emph{hyper-parameters} Throughout the rest of the paper, we will work under the following growth condition. \begin{assumption} It is assumed that $\langle N \rangle \to \infty$ and $\langle M\rangle^{-1}=O(1)$ (that is, $\langle M\rangle$ is bounded away from zero), and furthermore,

 \end{assumption}

 \begin{remark} The meaning of Assumption \ref{as0} is elucidated by a comparison with the case of \emph{all} strict partitions $\check{\varLambda}^{q}$, that is, \emph{without controlling the number of parts}.
 Here, the parameter $z_2$ would become obsolete (we can formally set $z_2=1$ in the Boltzmann distribution formula \eqref{Boltzmann}), while the parameter $z_1\in(0,1)$, calibrated from the weight condition in \eqref{braket}, can be shown (using the Euler--Maclaurin sum formula \eqref{eq:EM}, similarly as in the proof of Theorem \ref{th:cal} below) to satisfy the asymptotics $-\log z_1\sim c_q\mypp\langle N\rangle^{-q/(q+1)}$, with